jouellnyc/DockerStocksWeb/README.md

 This project defaults to a local MongoDB -- up and running after 'git clone'.

 To use AWS:
+- Change Mode to 'AWS' in mongo_infra_prod_config.yaml
-- You'd need a custom MongoDB entry specific to your account  -- (See https://www.mongodb.com/python)
+- You'd need a custom Mongo Atlas entry specific to your account  -- (See https://www.mongodb.com/python)
 - If using https://github.com/jouellnyc/AWS/tree/master/boto3/blue_green_deploy, modify the variable 'user_data_file' in 'prod_vpc_lb_builder.py' to point to  user_data.http.AWS.sh

 To fully deploy automatically: